dgraph-io/dgraph-docs/content/enterprise-features/access-control-lists.md

 ### Configuring a Hashicorp Vault Server

-These prerequisites are required when setting up [Hashicorp Vault](https://www.vaultproject.io/) server for use with Dgraph:
+Do the following to set up [Hashicorp Vault](https://www.vaultproject.io/) server for use with Dgraph:

 To use Hashicorp Vault, these prerequisites must for the Vault Server.
 1. Accessible from Dgraph Alpha and configured using URL `http://fqdn[ip]:port`.